openscd/open-scd/README.md

 See [Development](DEVELOPMENT.md) for more information about how to build and run CoMPAS OpenSCD locally.

+## Releasing

+See [Releasing](RELEASING.md) for a step by step guide on releasing this fork with the latest version of [open-scd](https://github.com/openscd/open-scd/).

 ## License

 The [IEC 61850](https://webstore.iec.ch/publication/63319) XSD and NSD code components used are